tmfg/digitraffic/pages/meriliikenne-en.md

 ## Web Socket API

 Vessel locations can be tracked from following Web Socket APIs.
-Protocol is mqtt-over-websocket.
+Protocol is MQTT over WebSockets.
 This allows you to subscibe only those topics you are interested in.

 #### Topics